nicholassm/disruptor-rs/README.md

         .handle_events_with(processor)
         .build();

-    // Publish into the Disruptor.
-    for i in 0..10 {
+    // Publish into the Disruptor via the `Producer` handle. for i in 0..10 {
         producer.publish(|e| {
             e.price = i as f64;